 I’ll be honest with you, Hong Kong and I didn’t immediately hit it off.
-Despite it being Chinese New Year, our first night in the city was a chain of unfortunate events which involved a lot of hassle and a little crying on my part, you can read more about this incident in my 5 biggest travel misadventures post.
+Despite it being Chinese New Year, our first night in the city was a chain of unfortunate events which involved a lot of hassle and a little crying on my part.

 But after a good night of sleep I was ready to give the city another chance!
 It was after all the first big Asian city I ever visited and definitely one that made an impression.
 Let me tell you about the 36 hours I spent in this busy and bustling city!

 36 hours in Hong Kong (without breaking the bank)

 In this Hong Kong city guide you will find:

 - Our Hong Kong travel budget